udaan-iitt/editions/2023_Summer/puppet_show_22_23.md

 **Mistakes**
 I feel I didn’t conduct many events and the planning and timeline of these events could have been better.

-Apart from this, I failed to bring up the social media presence for the club , and due to this many people are simply not aware of the club’s events .
+Apart from this, I failed to bring up the social media presence for the club, and due to this many people are simply not aware of the club’s events.
 So the revival of the Instagram page and the discord server should be done asap.

 --------------

 **Dear Future Coordinator,**
-Well congratulations for becoming the next QC head .
-Try to keep an active social media handle for the club , and make sure that the fire of the contingent doesn’t die down .
-I hope you can conduct more events and have take the club to greater heights!
+Well congratulations for becoming the next QC head.
+Try to keep an active social media handle for the club, and make sure that the fire of the contingent doesn’t die down.
+I hope you can conduct more events and take the club to greater heights!

 ---------